jwessen/BioFTS/README.md

 excluded_volume = biofts.Contact(1./v)

 # (Un-screened) Electrostatics
-lB = 2.
+lB = 2.      # Bjerrum length, lB = e^2 / (4 pi epsilon k_B T) in model units
-kappa = 0.0
+kappa = 0.0  # Inverse Debye screening length
 electrostatics = biofts.Yukawa(lB,kappa)

-# Collect all interactions in a tuple
+# Collect all interactions in a tuple.
+This will be used in step 2 to create the simulation box.
 interactions = (excluded_volume,electrostatics)
 ```